JoeyyScott/Gamer-Supplies/TESTING.md

 + As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view orders made, the items they contain and the delivery information.
     + TBC - Admin being added to main nav
 + As a **Site Owner/Superuser**, I want to be able to view and manage all the coupon codes.
-    + TBC - Potentially an manage coupon page
+    + TBC - Potentially a manage coupon page

 ### Additional Testing

 **General Testing**:
-+ All navigation buttons (including navbar and mobile links) redirect the user to the correct page in the site
++ All navigation buttons (including navbar and mobile links) redirect the user to the correct page in the site.
-+ All buttons produce the desired effect when clicked
++ All buttons produce the desired effect when clicked.
-+ External links open in a new tab/window and link to the correct site
++ External links open in a new tab/window and link to the correct site.
-+ Images load properly
++ Images load properly.

 **Site content Testing**:
 + **Users who are not logged in**: